-- determine whether the complaint is within the mandate of the Community Care and Assisted Living Act or if it should be referred to another agency such as the PCQO, MCFD child protection, ECE Registry, Assisted Living Registry, Police, Consumer Protection or the Office of the Public Guardian and Trustee etc.; - review and follow health authority processes (including agreements with the PCQO or funding programs); - complete appropriate intake documentation; - determine the scope and urgency of the complaint based on risk to health and safety; - considerations in determining the scope and urgency may include: - whether a person/s in care has been harmed, exposed to risk; - o number of people affected; - o whether the allegation is a contravention of the CCALA/regulation; or, - o presenting problem or perception of the problem. - preparation of an investigation plan may include: - o possible interviews; - o determine what documentation to review; - determine internal policy for informing the licensing manager and/or MHO; - notify the Licensee of allegations when appropriate (timing may vary, for example when the Licensee is the subject of the investigation); - establish an investigation team in consultation with the licensing manager, MHO or practice consultants; determine who needs to be involved and contact relevant agencies and police, if the matter involves action that might be criminal in nature; - develop a plan for obtaining relevant evidence; organizing interviews; and, - conduct the investigation, wherever appropriate in collaboration with the Licensee and other agency partners.
+- determine whether the complaint is within the mandate of the Community Care and Assisted Living Act or if it should be referred to another agency such as the PCQO, MCFD child protection, ECE Registry, Assisted Living Registry, Police, Consumer Protection, CLBC or the Office of the Public Guardian and Trustee etc. In some cases, joint investigations will take place as more than one agency has jurisdiction; - in the case where both the MHO and CLBC (or other funding body or designated agency) have jurisdiction, a formal written delegation to the CLBC representative is required outlining roles and responsibilities for each agency and a limited timeframe for the delegation to be in effect; - review and follow health authority processes (including agreements with the PCQO or funding programs); - complete appropriate intake documentation, including asking the complainant if they would like follow-up after the investigation has been concluded; - determine the scope and urgency of the complaint based on risk to health and safety; - considerations in determining the scope and urgency may include: - o whether a person/s in care has been harmed, exposed to risk; - number of people affected; - o whether the allegation is a contravention of the CCALA/regulation; or, - o presenting problem or perception of the problem. - preparation of an investigation plan may include: - possible interviews; - determine what documentation to review; - o determine internal policy for informing the licensing manager and/or MHO; - notify the Licensee of allegations when appropriate (timing may vary, for example when the Licensee is the subject of the investigation); - establish an investigation team in consultation with the licensing manager, MHO or practice consultants; determine who needs to be involved and contact relevant agencies and police/RCMP, if the matter involves action that might be criminal in nature; - develop a plan for obtaining relevant evidence; organizing interviews; - conduct the investigation, wherever appropriate in collaboration with the Licensee and other agency partners; - draft investigation report, web posting and closing complaint letter; and, - if the complainant requested follow-up, contact them to provide an overview of the investigation process including: - which allegations, if any, were substantiated; - any allegations that were not substantiated;